 9. Resolutions regarding

-10. Establishment of the number of Board members and the number of auditors and auditor deputies, if any
+10. Establishment of the number of Board members and the number of auditors and deputy auditors, if any

 11. Establishment of fees to the Board members and the auditors